-You can use Leaf to query the data in the Mount Sinai Data Warehouse (MSDW) 2.0.
+You can use Leaf to query de-identified data in the Mount Sinai Data Warehouse (MSDW) 2.0.
 Leaf is “a lightweight drag-and-drop web application that enables direct querying of arbitrary clinical databases” (Dobbins, 2019).

 - Navigate to https://leaf.mssm.edu/

 - Log in with Mount Sinai credentials (School or Hospital)

 All Leaf users must register for user accounts.
 Attempts to sign in without enabled accounts will be blocked from entry (see Figure 1).